ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ### vcon

-THe "vcon" parameter is DEPRECATED as of the publication of this document as an RFC.
+The "vcon" parameter is DEPRECATED as of the publication of this document as an RFC.
 The "vcon" parameter was used to differentiate schema changes to the vCon core container when incompatablities were created in Internet-Draft versions.
 The extension mechanism replaces the need for schema versioning.